 - If you are on sublingual tablets, it is best to either get the labs before your morning dose, or to wait at least 6 hours after your last dose.

 - If you are using T gel, please hold your gel application on the day of your appointment, until after your blood is drawn.

-We've recently launched our member self-service portal so you are able to update your address, billing information, and photo ID whenever you need to.
+We have our member self-service portal so you can update your address, billing information, and photo ID whenever you need to.

-After your first appointment, you can schedule any future calls with your provider whenever you like.
-You are not required to have video or phone appointments with your provider and can follow-up through messaging if you prefer.
+After your first appointment, you can schedule any future calls with your clinician whenever you like.

 Anytime you'd like to schedule a visit with your clinician you can visit this page.

 The cost varies based on the medication(s) you are taking and which dosages.
 We have discounted rates from our FOLX pharmacy and you can get your meds delivered.
 See pricing details for the FOLX pharmacy here.
 You can also use your local pharmacy, with insurance (see below for details), or check out GoodRx for coupons if you don’t have insurance.